yogendra/cloud-workspace/README.md

-# Workshop for running workshops
+# Workspace for running on-site workshops

 This project is a cloud based workspace for running workshop for Pivotal Platform.
 It sets up IDE for each participant.

-We setup 2 PKS K8s cluster.

-1. **Workspace**: Used by participants to compile code and deploy using cf, kubectl, etc.
-1. **Lab**: Required for running PKS hands-on lab.

 ## Requirement